rishabh7163/CrackStation/README.md

 # CrackStation, a Decrypter Implementation

-This is a Decrypter application that takes up to three sha key and decodes their password.
+This is a Decrypter application that takes a SHA-1 or SHA-256 hash and decodes their password.This password is upto of three characters in length.
+These passwords are not salted.

 ## Overview